1. Home

 3. Violent Crimes

-If you are charged with murder or manslaughter, contact the attorneys at The Law Office of Massey McClusky Fuchs & Ballenger immediately.
-We have more than 60 years of combined experience aggressively defending individuals from murder and other serious criminal charges.
+When people face serious charges, they often have vital questions about both the legal process and their future.
+The attorneys at The Law Office of Massey McClusky Fuchs & Ballenger have more than 60 years of combined experience aggressively defending individuals from murder and other serious criminal charges.
+We can provide answers.

 Murder, homicide and manslaughter are terms that apply to the act of one person killing another.
 It is important to understand the distinctions among them: